 - Photos of the bees and capped holes

-Spotted some bee action at your Grow Wild bee house?
+Made your own DIY bee house?
 Let us know!
 Share your updates, videos and pictures on social media using #growwild or email us at [email protected]